Cats have a reputation for being sun-seekers—but as much as they delight in their daily dose of vitamin D, even cats can overheat.

-Cats aren’t able to cool themselves as easily we humans can, so they require access to a shaded, well-ventilated area with access to clean water on hot days.
-In addition to providing these essentials, there are other ways you can help keep your kitty cool in the summer heat.
+Cats aren’t able to cool themselves as easily humans can, so they require access to a shaded, well-ventilated area with access to clean water on hot days.
+One nifty tricks that can help boost their comfort and hydration?
+Frozen cat treats.

 Frozen cat treats are easy to make at home and convenient to keep on hand for when the temperature starts to climb.
-Read on to learn which ingredients are best for frozen cat treats and how to make these tasty cooling snacks.
+To get you started, we’ve rounded up cat-safe ingredients and recipes for frozen treats with maximum cat appeal.

 What Ingredients Can I Use in Frozen Cat Treats?

-You may already know which foods you should avoid feeding your kitty, but as a quick and important reminder you should definitely avoid any chocolate, onions, and garlic.
+You may already know which foods you should avoid feeding your kitty, but as a quick reminder: make sure to avoid any chocolate, onions, and garlic.
 But what about yogurt or ice cream?

-Cats lack the lactase enzyme that breaks down lactose, a type of sugar found in milk.
-Without this enzyme, consuming dairy is likely to give your cat some unpleasant digestive side effects.
-While traditional ice cream may be a no-go, many cats are able to tolerate yogurt.
-Just make sure it doesn’t contain artificial additives and isn’t overly sweetened (especially with xylitol, a natural chemical that’s often added to food products to make them more palatable for us humans).
+Cats lack the lactase enzyme that breaks down lactose, so consuming a lot of dairy is likely to give them some unpleasant digestive side effects.
+But while traditional ice cream may be a no-go, many cats are able to tolerate yogurt.
+Just make sure it isn’t overly sweetened (especially with xylitol, which is dangerous to cats).

-Yogurt is a great base for frozen cat treats, but if your cat doesn’t tolerate dairy well there are still plenty of options.
-You can always use water, broth, or even organic goat’s milk as your base and throw in cat-friendly add-ins like flaked tuna, catnip treats, or wet cat food.
+If yogurt isn’t a good fit for your kitty, you can always use water, broth, or even organic goat’s milk as your base and throw in cat-friendly add-ins like flaked tuna, catnip treats, or wet cat food.

 Anna Pismenskova via iStock